rotationalio/rotational.io/content/en/blog/2024-05-20-starting-simple-with-ai.md

 ---
-title: "To LLM or Not to LLM, That Is the Question (Part 2)"
+title: "To LLM or Not to LLM (Part 2): Starting Simple"
-slug: "to-llm-or-not-to-llm-that-is-the-question-part-2"
+slug: "starting-simple-with-ai"
-date: "2024-05-09T09:00:00-05:00"
+date: "2024-05-20T09:00:00-05:00"
 draft: false
 image: /img/blog/2024-05-08-to-llm-or-not-to-llm-that-is-the-question-part-2/cover-photo.webp
 photo_credit: "Photo by [camilo jimenez on Unsplash](https://unsplash.com/@camstejim?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)"
 authors: ['Danielle Maxwell', 'Prema Roman']
 profile: img/butterfly.png
 tags: ['LLMs', 'AI', 'ML', 'Python', 'Data']
-description: "In part 2 of our series, we examine whether using simpler ML models could be the solution"
+description: "In part 2 of our series, we examine whether the solution to text prediction problems is using simpler -- rather than more complex -- ML models."
 ---

-What if you could check whether the content you've read on a social media site is genuine or full of hot air?
+Sick of hearing about hyped up AI solutions that sound like hot air?
+We are!
+Let's use boring old ML to detect hype in AI marketing text and see why starting with a simple ML approach is still your best bet 90% of the time.

 <!--more-->

-In the last post, we discussed that while LLMs have unlocked new use cases that companies can leverage to generate more revenue, they are not the catch-all solution for every single AI use case.
+In our [first post in this responsible LLM series](https://rotational.io/blog/responsible-innovation/), we discussed that while LLMs have unlocked new use cases that companies can leverage to generate more revenue, they are not the catch-all solution for every single AI use case.
 We identified the following drawbacks:
 - High energy consumption
 - Difficulty understanding and documenting the underlying data used
 - Difficult to deploy, maintain, and monitor software applications using LLMs due to added complexity

 In this blog post we will walk through a project that demonstrates how organizations can get started by using simpler ML models that show promise and then iterate and scale up as needed.

 ## How Do You Get Your News?
 If you’re like many adults in the U.S. there’s a great chance that you get your news from social media.
 According to the [Social Media and News Fact Sheet published by the Pew Research Center](https://www.pewresearch.org/journalism/fact-sheet/social-media-and-news-fact-sheet/), 17% of U.S. adults often used social media outlets for news in 2022.
 During that same year, 33% of U.S. adults shared that they sometimes use social media to obtain news.

 Per the same report, in 2023, the most popular social media sites for those who use social media for news were Twitter, Facebook, and TikTok.

 Using social media for news isn't a good or bad thing.
-However, as concerns for misleading news grows, developing a model to detect online hype felt like a great use case to test out.
+Heck, [we](https://rotational.io/blog/how-to-manage-overwhelm/) do it too.
+But with all the buzz about magic AI solutions clogging up our newsfeeds, developing a model to detect online hype felt like a great use case to test out.

 ## Don't Believe the Hype
 But, first, we had to define hype in a way that a model can understand.
 After deciding to use a [LinkedIn Influencer dataset from Kaggle](https://www.kaggle.com/datasets/shreyasajal/linkedin-influencers-data), we took to the task of labeling a subset of the posts as **hype** or **not_hype**.
 Unfortunately, this didn’t lead to the best results.